belean/nokio/README.md

 ## Balance sheet

-Dept versus tillgång and they should end up as zero
+Dept versus assets and they should always end up as zero

 ## Result sheet

-intäkt - result and they should erqual eachother out
+income - cost = result and they should erqual each other out

 ## Bokslut